emmercm/www/src/blog/_bash-euxo.md

 - A single simple command
 - A pipeline (commands chained with `|` pipes)
 - A list of commands (commands chained with `;`, `&`, `&&`, or `||`)
-- , or a compound command returns a non-zero exit code.
+- A compound command (loops, conditionals, and groups)

 For example: